chickenspaceprogram/Boose_PA6/README.md

 # Battleship

 To build this project, you must have CMake installed.
+You can download it [here](https://cmake.org/download/), or use your preferred package manager.

 ### Configuring CMake

-Then, `cd` into the `build` directory and enter `cmake .` to configure CMake.
+To configure the CMake project, `cd` into the `build` directory and enter `cmake .` to configure CMake.
 Once you've configured CMake, you can then build the project.

 ### Building on *nix